OOsemka/simple-openstack-ansible/README.md

 If you use Ansible Tower make sure you set up your credentials that matches a keypair in OpenStack.
 It is also a good idea to use extra_vars field for dynamic variables rather then yml file.
 Simply copy the content of vars/create-dynamic-vars.yml into extra_vars field.

+# What are the playbooks
+create-workload.yml is a simple playbook that creates an instance and installs a list of packages.
+Both instance attributes and the list of packages can be set up in : ansible/vars/create-dynamic-vars.yml

+delete-workload.yml - is a single task playbook that deletes the OpenStack instance .. should be used with the same variables as create-workload.yml

 # Example of launching workloads from tower API

 Launch a workload via API: